| Quick Links

 of customers better than your competition.
 You never want to compete

+head to head, especially with a larger business.
 Start by listing your competitors.
 They may be discount stores, the

 internet, etc. Next, mark where each competitor is on the triangle.
 As a